 Deck: This is your stack of cards for playing Ravaged Worlds.
 Before each game the deck is shuffled and laid face down in view of all players.
 During the game new cards are drawn from the top of the deck, but not disclosed to your opponents.
 Each player may have no more than five of each card in their deck and must have at least 40 cards in their deck in order to play - plus a capital card.

-Graveyard: Whenever a card is killed, sacrificed or discarded during the game it is stored away in a growing pile of cards known as the Graveyard.
+Graveyard: Whenever a card is Ravaged, Destroyed or Discarded during the game it is stored away in a growing pile of cards known as the Graveyard.
 Cards cannot be drawn from the Graveyard during the game unless allowed by other cards in play.

 Dice: We use a six-sided die for playing Ravaged Worlds; commonly referred to as a D6.
 The Ravaged Worlds online version of the game randomly generates such rolls for you.

 Hand: This term refers to the collection of cards held in your hand during game play, typically of no more than seven cards.

 Capital: Each player begins with a card representing the overall strength and economy of their capital base.
 If their Capital Card is reduced to zero Health the economy collapses, their supporters flee and their enemies take over.
 Simply put, they have lost and its game over!

 Resources: This represents the facilities and stock at the disposal of the player.
 They are spent in exchange for deploying cards and/or using card abilities.